JoshHaokip/mural/README.md

 1. Initially, I drew the design with pen and paper

-2. Used sketch to create prototypes with anima.co
+2. Used sketch to design and animaapp.com to create prototypes

 3. Planned out the structure of the site on a whiteboard